vatpac-technology/sops/docs/worldflight/Aerodromes/portmoresby.md

 ### Runway 14R/32L
 Runway 14R/32L will be used for taxiing.
 The Runway is released to SMC by default.

+*Southern Grass* Taxiway shall be used for Runway 32R departures queuing.
+It may also be used for Runway 14L Arrivals vacating.

 Standard taxi directions are shown below.

 <figure markdown>